The Bondi to Bronte Walk (Highlights and Map)

 Views from Mackenzies Point

-Also located on this headland is Marks Park, a large grassy area where the annual Sculpture by the Sea is being held.
-Even without the sculptures, it’s worth exploring this park, especially with the recent upgrades.
+Also on this headland is Marks Park, a spacious grassy area that hosts the annual Sculpture by the Sea exhibition.
+Even when the sculptures aren’t on display, the park is worth exploring, especially after its recent upgrades.

 Sculpture by the Sea between Bondi and Bronte